#34 - The Lens of a Positive Psychologist During a Crisis | Dr. Itai Ivtzan

 To learn more about Dr. Itai Ivtzan, visit https://schoolofpositivetransformation.com.

 In our interview, we examine the lens of a positive psychologist during a period of crisis.
 Dr. Ivtzan shared his personal struggles during the onset of the pandemic, and we discussed how to practice empathy when in conflict with family and friends and compassion for loved ones who hurt us.
-We also dive into the meaning we assign to such disruptions like the recent pandemic and destructive wildfires in Colorado, as well as the role of meditation and mindfulness in our well-being.
+We also dive into the meaning we assign to such disruptions as the recent pandemic and destructive wildfires in Colorado, as well as the role of meditation and mindfulness in our well-being.

 In this episode, we specifically discussed: